Who Was Edward VIII?

 In 1936, the prince succeeded his father, George V, becoming King Edward VIII.
 He was a popular king, although those who worked around him found him irresponsible in regard to his official papers.
 On December 11, 1936, he abdicated the throne in the face of opposition to his proposed marriage to Simpson, proclaiming to the public, "I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as king as I would wish to do without the help and support of the woman I love."
 Edward was then given the title of Duke of Windsor, and in 1937, he married Simpson in a small private ceremony in France.

 The couple lived in Paris, and spent most of their time shopping and partying with the international jet set.
-The duke made a couple of attempts to relinquish his political career, including a trip to Nazi Germany in October 1937, which only served to worsen his reputation as a supporter of Adolf Hitler.
+The duke made a couple of attempts to revive his political career, including a trip to Nazi Germany in October 1937, which only served to worsen his reputation as a supporter of Adolf Hitler.
 While taking refuge from Nazi forces in Lisbon in 1940, the Duke and Duchess of Windsor received word that the King had appointed the duke to be Governor and Commander of Chief of the Bahama Islands.